metabase/metabase/docs/developers-guide/driver-changelog.md

 - The multimethod `metabase.driver/syncable-schemas` has been added.
 This method is used to list schemas to upload CSVs to, and it should include all schemas that can be synced.
-Currently it only needs to be implemented if the database has schema, and the database supports the `uploads` feature.
+Currently it only needs to be implemented if the database has schema, and the database supports the `:uploads` feature.

 - The multimethod `metabase.driver/supports?` has been deprecated in favor of `metabase.driver/database-supports?`.
 The existing default implementation of `database-supports?` currently calls `supports?`, but it will be removed in 0.55.0.